yusuke-imoto-lab/RECODE/README.md

 X.RECODE <- RECODE(X)
 ```

-In the [Seurat](https://satijalab.org/seurat/) analysis, we can apply RECODE and set as default in analysis to `SeuratObject` as follows:
+In the [Seurat](https://satijalab.org/seurat/) analysis, we can apply RECODE to `SeuratObject`  and set it as default, as follows:

 ``` r
 library(RECODE)